madanarnav2004/swasthya_sathi/README.md

 ## Code Overview

-- **ChatGPT Integration**: Utilizes the ChatGPT model from Hugging Face's model hub for generating responses to user queries.
+- **ChatGPT Integration**: Utilizes the ChatGLM model from Hugging Face's model hub for generating responses to user queries.
 - **Translation**: Implements a function for translating English text to Hindi using the Helsinki-NLP/opus-mt-en-hi model.
 - **Speech Transcription**: Uses a pretrained speech recognition model for transcribing Hindi speech inputs to text.